 1 Justification for Feature Update

-The proposed new feature improves the current HybridModel object which utilizes inverse modeling algo- rithms based on the zone heat, moisture, and contaminant balance equations.
-The current HybridModel feature use easily measurable zone air temperature to solve zone internal thermal mass or air infiltration rate assuming the HVAC system is in free-floating mode.
-The new HybridModel feature allows additional parameters such as zone air humidity ratio and CO2 concentration as the input of the inverse modeling algorithms to solve highly uncertain parameters like air infiltration and people count.
-Depending on the availability of zone supply air parameters (i.e., supply air flow rate, supply air temperature, supply air humidity ratio, and supply air CO2 concentration) measurements, the new HybridModel feature can solve air infiltration and people count for both HVAC-off mode and HVAC-on mode.
-The hybrid approach keeps the virtue of the physics-based model and taking advantage of more measured buildings data which is available nowadays due to the wide use of low-cost sensors and the needs of better controls in exist- ing buildings.
-This new feature proposal provides technical details of the new HybridModel object its implementation in EnergyPlus.
+The proposed new feature improves the current HybridModel object which utilizes inverse modeling algorithms based on the zone heat, moisture, and contaminant balance equations.
+The current HybridModel feature uses measured zone air temperature to inversely solve the zone internal thermal mass or air infiltration rate assuming the HVAC system is off and zone is in free-floating mode.
+The new HybridModel feature allows additional parameters such as the measured zone air humidity ratio and CO2 concentration as the input to the inverse modeling algorithms to solve the highly uncertain parameters such as air infiltration and people count.
+Depending on the availability of the measured zone supply air parameters (i.e., supply air flow rate, supply air temperature, supply air humidity ratio, and supply air CO2 concentration), the new HybridModel feature can solve air infiltration and people count for both HVAC-off mode and HVAC-on mode.
+The hybrid approach keeps the virtue of the physics-based model and takes advantage of more measured buildings data which become available nowadays due to the wide adoption of low-cost sensors and the needs of better controls in existing buildings.
+This new feature proposal provides technical details of the enhanced HybridModel object and its implementation in EnergyPlus.
 The proposed feature will improve simulation usability and accuracy for existing buildings, which supports more accurate analysis of energy retrofits.

 2 Overview